Key takeaways

 Stessa is a quality product if you ignore the US-specific tax features, but the lack of ATO compliance limits its value for Australian landlords.
 It works as a free dashboard for financial tracking, but you will need a separate approach for Australian tax reporting.

 The real question is not "can I manage my property for free?" but "what is the true cost of using a tool that does not track everything I should be claiming?"
-For most landlords, the answer makes the free tier of a purpose-built tool the best investment you can make at zero cost.
+A landlord missing $8,000 of annual depreciation on the 37% marginal rate is giving up $2,960 a year to avoid a $49 subscription.
+Free is only cheap when it is not costing you deductions.